 - Hands-on training for administrators and users to ensure smooth onboarding

-A cloud-based communications solutions offers a number of benefits from increased reliability to ability to scale quickly and consolidate vendors.
+A cloud-based communications solution offers a number of benefits from increased reliability to the ability to scale quickly and consolidate vendors.
 The benefits continue even in transitioning from on-premises to cloud in that both management and implementation complexity are greatly reduced.